freeCodeCamp/freeCodeCamp/guide/english/c/switch/index.md

 We exit from the switch by `break`.
 If the `break` statement is not reached before the beginning of the next case, the execution will fall through and begin executing the code in the next case.

+Note:- `break` and `continue` are applicable only with for, while and switch code blocks.

 ## Syntax of switch...case

 ```c